NikhilMukraj/spiking-neural-networks/README.md

 - **Integrate and fire split**
   - Write code changes in obsidian
+  - FitzHugo-Nagumo model with bursting
+  - Redo results with new neurotransmission coupling for Hodgkin Huxley models

 - **Cargo package**
   - Cell grid type should be refactored into a struct containing